Is Fraud Affecting Your Retargeting Campaign?

 In other such instances, fraudsters deploy bot traffic which makes the shopping real; browsing through the website, adding items to the carts.
 The ad program doesn’t differentiate between the human and a fake bot thus identifying them as high-quality leads.
 This becomes a vicious cycle of bots pretending to be humans, ultimately depleting your ad budget.

 To conclude, marketing efforts and retargeting campaigns are not immune to fraudsters.
-Many loopholes can be exploited, new techniques are invented, but as a brand and as a marketer, one needs to be vigilant and deploy tools and solutions to keep these scammers at bay.
+Many loopholes can be exploited, new techniques are invented, but as a brand and as a marketer, one needs to be vigilant and deploy tools and solutions to keep these scammers at bay and reduce the probability of Ad fraud in their campaigns.